tribblelab/bomarea_repro/README.md

 ## Step 1: Create a Nexus File of Inflorescence Trait

 1. **Run `bomareacode.R` on `bomarea traits.xlsx`**
-    - This script takes measurements from herbarium specimens and the Excel sheet, categorizes inflorescences (type, branchiness, size, and sparsity) and outputs a `.nexus` file.
+    - This script takes measurements from herbarium specimens and the Excel sheet, categorizes inflorescences (type, branchiness, size, and sparsity) and outputs a `.nexus` file

 2. **Output**
-    - You should have a file named `type.nexus` in your data folder.
+    - You should have a file named `type.nexus` in your data folder
-    - **NEXUS format:** A widely used file format in bioinformatics for storing taxa, morphological/molecular characters, trees, etc.

 ## Step 2: Generate a Tree with RevBayes